Healthcare Medical Pharmaceutical Directory.com

 There are about 14,500 behavioral healthcare providers.
 The largest 50 organizations control less than 20% of the market.
 Some operate their own freestanding facilities, others manage networks of providers and in some cases, do both to widen their each and have more revenue streams.
 About 40% of substance abuse treatment providers provide special care programs for women.
 There is significant consolidation underway in this highly fragmented sector although it trails the consolidation trends seen in other healthcare sectors like hospital, health systems, long term care, assisted living and surgery centers.

+In November, 2013, regulations to fully implement the Mental Health Parity Act of 2008 were issued.
+Insurers are now required to cover mental health illnesses to the same degree as physical illnesses.
+The regulations apply to most health plans presently in the nation plus the new ones which will be marketed as part of healthcare reform.
 For behavioral healthcare providers, this will help them administer care, obtain reimbursement and align protocols.
 For consumers / patients, the removal of pre-existing condition clauses and coverage for evaluations and screenings will enhance their ability to get coverage for care and access to some of the medications necessary for behavioral healthcare treatment.
 For insurers, it will provide guidance in determining benefit designs and plan coverage.
 The risk management professionals within the insurance and employer segments will be challenged with evaluating the additional cost streams associated with wider coverage --while both clinical and financial stakeholders will be assessing care / cost variables leading to positive outcomes.

 ...
 This is a list of leading Psychiatric Hospitals; scroll down for Substance Abuse Treatment Centers and Behavioral Healthcare Associations ...

 ...
 A list of leading Substance Abuse Treatment Centers ...

 ...
 A list of Leading Behavioral Healthcare Associations ...